shrutijain1804/my-first-github-repository/README.md

 # my-first-github-repository
 This is the first official learning github repository

-This line was modified manually during conflict resolution
+This line was modified manually during conflict resolution.
+New line was added locally.